Centrifugal pumps are widely used in various industries for fluid transportation and are known for their simplicity and efficiency.

 Seals are used to prevent leakage between rotating and stationary parts of the pump.
 They are crucial in maintaining the pump's efficiency and preventing fluid loss.
 Various types of seals, such as mechanical seals or gland packing, can be used depending on the specific application and fluid being pumped.

-Now, let's delve into the working principle of a centrifugal pump.
+Now.
 The operation begins with the rotation of the impeller, driven by an external power source such as an electric motor.
 As the impeller spins, it creates a centrifugal force that propels the fluid towards the casing.

 The fluid enters the pump through the inlet and is directed towards the impeller.
 As it comes into contact with the impeller blades, the kinetic energy of the rotating impeller is transferred to the fluid, causing it to move radially outward.
 The curved shape of the impeller blades helps to increase the velocity of the fluid.